 A bumper crowd of 10,000 turned up at Civic Stadium in Hamilton.
 The All-Stars played a good game in the first half by holding down Rangers to the odd goal, with Rangers outside right McCulloch scoring the goal.

 In the second half Hubbard, Paton, W Simpson, Young and Thornton scored for Rangers to secure a 6-0 win.

-Hamilton & District All-Stars: Dick Stevenson (British Imperials); W. Westwater (British Imperials), D. McDonald (Westinghouse); Cecil Harrison (Westinghouse), Dave McMurtrie (Niagara Falls), Max Johnston (Westinghouse); L. Talbot (British Imperials), T. Hann (London C.N.R.), Alex Murdoch (Westinghouse), J. Taylor (Hamilton United), Ernie Stanfield (British Imperials).
-Subs: E. McCarrie (British Imperials), J. Friel (Guelph City), A, Hunter (Brantford)
+Hamilton & District All-Stars: Dick Stevenson (British Imperials); William Westwater (British Imperials), D. McDonald (Westinghouse); Cecil Harrison (Westinghouse), Dave McMurtrie (Niagara Falls), Max Johnston (Westinghouse); Leslie Talbot (British Imperials), T. Hann (London C.N.R.), Alex Murdoch (Westinghouse), J. Taylor (Hamilton United), Ernie Stanfield (British Imperials).
+Subs: E. McCarrie (British Imperials), J. Friel (Guelph City), Adam Hunter (Brantford City)